-While our front porch faces due South and a beautiful Boston Fern can’t take the scorching heat of the afternoon sun.
-But, you better believe my shady back patio is filled with luscious green fronds in pots and hanging baskets!
-Given the proper care, ferns are surprisingly easy to grow and care for.
-Here are a few tips:
+While our front porch faces due South and a beautiful Boston Fern can’t take the scorching heat of the afternoon sun, you better believe our shady back patio is filled with the luscious green fronds in pots and hanging baskets!
+Given the proper care, ferns are surprisingly easy to care for and grow.

 Boston Ferns are great in hanging baskets or on plant stands because of the gentle weeping nature of the vibrant green fronds.
 Kimberly Queen Ferns have more rigid, upright fronds and are perfect in pots flanking a pathway or entrance.

 Ferns prefer bright, indirect light.
 A few hours of morning sun or gently filtered light through the cover of trees is the perfect scenario.

 Ferns like moisture.
-Keep in mind that their natural habitat is under the shady, wet canopy of a rain forest.
+Keep in mind that their natural habitat is under the shady, wet canopy of a rainforest.
 Consistent and evenly moist soil is essential to maintain a bright green, healthy glow.

-Ferns are tropical plants and will not tolerate cold outdoor temperatures.
-You can try to overwinter your fern by cutting it back in the fall and placing it in a light-filled area indoors.
+Location, humidity, and water are essential for an attempt at overwintering.
 Remember that even a dormant fern likes moisture and a heated home can dry out a plant quickly.
 Give your plant a good soaking in the shower a few times throughout the winter months.
-Remember location, humidity, and water are essential for an attempt at overwintering.